carlos9917/metviz/README.md

-# Short collection of scripts I use to do pretty plots
+# Collection of scripts for plotting meteorological data from the Harmonie model

 ## python
 Python-based scripts for sisaws and carra projects.